ReconnectedCC/docs/src/content/docs/mods/replethora/kinetic-module.md

+---
-# Kinetic augment
+title: Kinetic augment
+---

 The kinetic augment is the latest breakthrough in biocybernetics.
 It grants a computer direct access to the nervous system of a player or mob.

 **Module: `plethora:kinetic` ([view methods](https://plethora.madefor.cc/methods.html#module-methods-plethora:kinetic))**

 Usable in:

 - Minecart computer